What is Military to Mariner?

 Mariners are the men and women who run it all—from our ports and connectors, to vessel management and shipping around the world.
 United States Military Veterans have a wide range of technical, logistical and managerial experience from their time in services, some of it already tailored waterborne operations.
 The Military to Mariner program is designed to help Veterans capitalize on their experience and get on a fast-track to a role in the U.S. Merchant Marine.

-• Command-approved applicants will be scheduled for interviews with Mid-Atlantic Maritime Academy Representatives to determine final selection.
+- Command-approved applicants will be scheduled for interviews with Maritime Institute Representatives to determine final selection.

 WHAT IS THE NATURE OF THE WORK?